Turismo Amelia

 OF ST. FRANCIS

 This church was founded in the year 1287 when Fra Bartolomeo of the Minor Monks had a new church dedicated to St. Philip and St. James built over an earlier parish church.
 The entire complex composed by the church and the adjacent convent, was later dedicated to St. Francis of Assisi.
-The church had to be completed by 1291 as Pope Niccolò IV, in the Papal Bill “Licet is”, issued an indulgence of forty days for the devotees who visited it during the main feast days.
+The church was completed by 1291, as witnessed by Pope Niccolò IV’s Papal Bill “Licet is”, who issued an indulgence of forty days for the devotees who visited it during the main feast days.

-The church interior was totally revolutionized by Baroque rehashes during the second half of the 18th century.
-It has a single nave with a barrel vault ceiling and a higher triple-apse presbytery, with a dome on top of it.
-The painted cycle, that adorns the presbytery is coeval to the architectural restoration and it is attributed to the painter Vincenzo Monotti (Perugia 1734-1792).
-Of great interest is the Geraldini Chapel, dedicated to St. Anthony of Padua, that is situated in the right wall of the nave and Bishop Giovanni Geraldini commissioned it in 1476 as a family sanctuary.
+The church interior was totally revolutionized by Baroque renovations during the second half of the 18th century.
+It has a single nave with a barrel vault ceiling and a higher triple-apse presbytery, with a dome above it.
+The painting cycle that adorns the presbytery is coeval to the architectural restoration and it is attributed to the painter Vincenzo Monotti (Perugia 1734-1792).
+Of great interest is the Geraldini Chapel, dedicated to St. Anthony of Padua and placed on the right side of the nave, it was commissioned by the Bishop Giovanni Geraldini in 1476 as family sanctuary.
 It houses the funeral monument of Matteo and Elisabetta Geraldini, a masterpiece of Renaissance sculpture executed by the famous Florentine sculptor Agostino di Duccio (Florence 1418-Perugia 1481).

-There are other noteworthy works of arts such as the wooden choir, that dates back to 1411 and the Medieval frescoes on the walls of a small compartment in front of the doorway, that is the unique intact ambience of the 14th century establishment building, among which stands out a remarkable Crucifixion belonging to the School of Giotto.
+Finally, other noteworthy works of art are the wooden choir, that dates back to 1411, and the Medieval frescoes painted on a small compartment’ walls in front of the doorway.
+Here, the only intact space of the original 14th century building, a remarkable Crucifixion belonging to the School of Giotto stands out.